Shreejit-D/Computer-Vision/Image-stitching/Readme.md

 - **Graffiti Comparison:** The 50% overlap provided better results, while the 15% overlap required significant adjustments, leading to information loss.

 ### Code
-The MATLAB code used for stitching all images is `image_stitching.m`, located in the analysis folder.
+The MATLAB code used for stitching all images is `image_stitching.m`.
 The same parameters were used across all image sets.

 ## Conclusion